-The author link type is a type of hyperlink that connects readers to the author page of the website.
+The author link type is a hyperlink that connects readers to the author page of the website.
 With many web portals, a team of writers works on different blogs and posts.
 Hence, the same author does not conduct all the content management.
-Through author link type reader can be directed toward the specific author who’s in charge of the specific blog or post.
+Through the author link, the type reader can be directed toward the specific author in charge of the blog or post.

 Example: <link rel=”author” href=”URL”>

 The help link type directs users to informational content.
 The cited material must be relevant to the context when utilizing the help link type.
 In other words, the hyperlink should direct the user to detailed support material for the parent HTML element it refers to.

 The bookmark link type is a permalink that directs the browser to the homepage.
 Bookmark link types can be beneficial for new blog posts and websites.

 License link type

 The license link type covers the licensed content of the web page.
 Through license link type, one can direct readers to the main content of a website that solely belongs to the web page.